-Environ Page 16 nmental Review Initial Study Significant Or Potentially Significant Impact Less thin Significant with Mitigation Incorperation Less than Significant Or No impact Not Applicable Howe project will create an incremental increase ver, this increase will be small, and will be surrounding existing uses.
+Environ Page 10 nmental Review Initial Study 6 Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable Howe project will create an incremental increase ver, this increase will be small, and will be surrounding existing uses.
 2. Expose people to noise levels in excess of standards established in the General Plan, or applicable standards of other agencies?
-X There are no sources of noise in the immediate area that are expected to general noise levels that would exceed the General Plan threshold of 50 Leq during the day a 45 Leq during the nighttime at this site.
-3. Generate a temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?
-X areas. generated during construction will increase Construction will be temporary, however, t it is considered to be less than significant and giver J. Air Quality

-Does the project have the potential to: (Where available, the significance criteria established by the MBUAPCD may be relied upon to make the following determinations).

-1. Violate any air quality standard or contribute substantially to an existing or projected air quality violation? Χ
+X noise are no sources of noise in the immediate levels that would exceed the General Pland during the nighttime at this site. • 3.
+Generate a temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?
+X Noise generated during construction will increase the ambient noise levels for adjoining areas.
+Construction will be temporary, however, and given the limited duration of this impact it is considered to be less than significant, Does to (Wher establi Quality the project have the potential to: e available, the significance criteria ished by the MBUAPCD may be relied o make the .following determinations).
+1. Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
+X lorth Central Coast Air Basin does not